wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-forcedbrowsing.md

-# Brute Force Protection
+# Protection Against Forced Browsing

-Brute‑force attack is one of the attack types that can be detected by Wallarm if it is appropriately configured.
-These instructions provide steps to configure the Wallarm node to protect your applications against brute‑force attacks.
-By default, Wallarm node does not detect brute‑force attacks.
+Forced browsing attack is one of the attack types that can be detected by Wallarm if it is appropriately configured.
+These instructions provide steps to configure the Wallarm node to protect your applications against forced browsing attacks.
+By default, Wallarm node does not detect forced browsing attacks.

-[Regular brute‑force attacks](../../attacks-vulns-list.md#brute-force-attack) include password brute‑forcing, session identifier brute‑forcing, credential stuffing.
-These attacks are characterized by a large number of requests with different forced parameter values sent to a typical URI for a limited timeframe.
+[Forced browsing](../../attacks-vulns-list.md#forced-browsing) attacks are characterized by a large number of response codes 404 returned to requests to different URIs for a limited timeframe.

-Note that:

-* Brute-force protection described in this article is one of the ways for load control provided by Wallarm - alternatively, you can apply [rate limiting](link-TBD-when-article-is-ready).
+The aim of this attack is to enumerate and access hidden resources (e.g. directories and files containing information on application components).
+The forced browsing attack type usually allows attackers to collect the information about application and then perform other attack types by exploiting this information.

-* Besides brute force protection, in a similar way, you can configure protection against [forced browsing](protecting-against-forcedbrowsing.md).
+Note that besides protection from forced browsing, in a similar way, you can configure protection against [brute-force attacks](protecting-against-bruteforce.md).

 ## Requirements

-To protect resources from brute force attacks, real clients' IP addresses are required.
+To protect resources from forced browsing attacks, real clients' IP addresses are required.

 If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.

 ## Configuring

-To configure brute-force protection:
+To configure protection against forced browsing:

 1. Open Wallarm Console → section **Triggers** and open the window for trigger creation.
-1. Select the **Brute force** condition.
+1. Select the **Forced browsing** condition.
-1. Set the threshold for the number of requests originated from the same IP address for a period of time.
+1. Set the threshold for the number of the 404 response codes returned to the requests having the same origin IP requests.
 1. If required, specify **URI** to activate the trigger only for requests sent to certain endpoints, for example:

-    * If you configure password brute‑forcing protection, then specify the URI used for authentication.
+    * Specify the URI of the resource file directory.
     * If the URI is not specified, the trigger will be activated at any endpoint with the request number exceeding the threshold.

     URI can be configured via the [URI constructor](../../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../../user-guides/rules/add-rule.md#advanced-edit-form) in the trigger creation window.